rahadi23/parcomp-matrices/README.md

 }
 ```

-Modified to works on our environments from [andadiana/cannon-algorithm-mpi](https://github.com/andadiana/cannon-algorithm-mpi)
+Modified to work on our environments from [andadiana/cannon-algorithm-mpi](https://github.com/andadiana/cannon-algorithm-mpi)